 - Faster recovery and shorter hospital stay than traditional knee replacement surgery

 - Reduced blood loss

-MAKOplasty total hip replacement is a treatment option for people suffering with either non-inflammatory or inflammatory degenerative joint disease, and is designed to assist surgeons in attaining a new level of reproducible surgical precision in hip surgery.
-Legacy Salmon Creek Medical Center was the first hospital in the Portland-Salem-Vancouver area to offer the MAKOplasty Hip option.
+MAKOplasty total hip replacement is a treatment option for people suffering with either non-inflammatory or inflammatory degenerative joint disease, and assists surgeons in attaining a new level of reproducible surgical precision in hip surgery.
+Legacy Salmon Creek Medical Center was the first hospital in the Portland-Salem-Vancouver area to offer the MAKOplasty hip option.

-MAKOplasty Hip is an innovative total hip replacement procedure that is performed using a highly advanced, surgeon-controlled robotic arm system.
-Total hip replacement consists of removing diseased bone in the acetabulum, which is fit with a cup and liner, and replacing the remoral head with new head and stem components.
+MAKOplasty hip is an innovative total hip replacement procedure that is performed using a highly advanced, surgeon-controlled robotic arm system.
+Total hip replacement consists of removing diseased bone in the acetabulum, which is fit with a cup and liner, and replacing the femoral head with new head and stem components.